Caio99-git/Supermarket-DataInsights/README.md

 2. Follow the step-by-step instructions in the **dashboard’s own README** to install dependencies and run the app.

 ### ➤ Power BI Dashboard
-1. Download the `Supermarket_Analysis` file from this repository.
+1. Download the `BI.pbix` file from this repository.
 2. Open it with **Power BI Desktop**.
 3. Explore KPIs, product segmentation, sales trends, and profitability interactively.